KDE/digikam-doc/import_tools/scanner_import.rst

     The Basic Options View from Scanner Import Dialog

-In the main window, the user has two sets of scan options: Basic, Advanced, or Specific Options.
-The **Basic Options** tab contains the most common parameters that the SANE scanner backends provide, the **Advanced Options** contains the analog gamma tables, while the **Scanner Specific Options** tab contains all the options of the backend.
-The options listed here depend on SANE support for your driver: the interface should be able to display most of the types of parameters that SANE provides.
+The **Advanced Options** tab contains the analog gamma tables, along with some less common options.

 .. figure:: images/scanner_advanced_options.webp
     :alt: